franciscomesa/docker-learning/README.md

 ## Stuff Intallation

-You can download the whole docker images and clone the whole referenced repositories with a script within the project.
+You can download the whole Docker images and clone the whole referenced repositories with a script within the project.

 Execute the command: